 I was never fit or good at sports.
 Besides the occasional run and some swimming now and then I had zero experience with exercise.
 I was also never concerned about my health or my nutrition.
 At the time I also wasn't sleeping well because I was dealing with acute anxiety and severe stress.

 None of this is a reality for me anymore.
 I'm pretty fit right now, I'm very careful with my nutrition, I sleep fairly well, the acute anxiety has stopped and I have a full bag of tricks to deal with stress when it comes to visit.
 What I didn't know back then was how my lifestyle was making me get older faster than I wanted.

-I've already written about the science of why I'm getting old at a molecular and cellular level but today I want to write about how lifestyle accelerates or decelerates aging.
+Today I want to write about how lifestyle accelerates or decelerates aging.
 Before continuing I want to make it clear that at the time of this writing, there is nothing you can do to pause or reverse aging.
 No matter what biohacking trick you try.
 You can merely accelerate or decelerate it.
 And even then you could only reach 120 in the best case scenario.

 One of the most obvious effects of not exercising was that I didn't have much muscle mass and of course I didn't have any strength or aerobic capacity.
 The more I sat in that chair, the more I struggled with basic stuff like climbing stairs.

 And it's not just my muscles that were suffering.
 Not moving at all had also had an impact on my cardiovascular health.
 I would get out of breath more easily and my heart didn't seem to be pumping as efficiently as it used to.
 This made me more prone to feeling tired and sluggish.